 A row of women sit high up near the start gates.
 Sarah, young Dominic’s mothers wraps her arms around him.
 She tightens his hoodie around his face to make him laugh.
 He laughs.
 He’s tired.
 The riders put in a lot of effort in the after school training sessions.
 A young rider just 4 years old, Lucas, is sat on his grandmothers knee, he watches the older lads line up for the last race.
 The flood lights are caught in his watery eyes.

-Dean Reed – coach, team rider and local boy
+Dean Reeves – coach, team rider and local boy

 Here at Peckham BMX there is a meshing together of the social aspects of the community and sport.
 This is the best thing about the club.
 The track is a bubble of invincibility in a difficult neighbourhood.
 I live 15 minutes away.
 It’s hard to describe but for me it’s like when you are out in the rain soaking wet and then you get home and you close the door and you are dry, warm and safe’.